dadai

 Grammar: noun, accusative case; feminine, singular.

-Etymology: Farsi – dostī (related with a friend, friendship, love).
+Etymology: Farsi – dostī (concerning a friend, friendship, love).

 More Examples for dostī